Viewer Rating

 Set in the 22nd century, The Matrix tells the story of a computer hacker who joins a group of underground insurgents fighting the vast and powerful computers who now rule the earth.

-The film's central conflict involves a rebellion against an oppressive, hidden system of control, with its solution championing individual awakening leading to collective revolutionary action, which aligns its dominant themes with anti-establishment and progressive values.
+The film's central conflict, a rebellion against an oppressive, exploitative system, and its championing of revolutionary liberation and self-determination, align its dominant themes with progressive values.

 The movie features a visibly diverse cast in key roles, though these characters were original creations rather than explicit race or gender swaps of pre-existing roles.
 The narrative critiques an oppressive system but does not explicitly portray traditional identities negatively as a central theme.